-Tunneling Compressed and Multiplexed Traffic Flows (TCM-TF) is a method for improving the bandwidth utilization of network segments that carry multiple flows in parallel sharing a common path.
-The method combines standard protocols for header compression, multiplexing, and tunneling over a network path for the purpose of reducing the bandwidth.
+Tunneling, Compressing and Multiplexing (TCM) is a method for improving the bandwidth utilization of network segments that carry multiple small-packet flows in parallel sharing a common path.
+The method combines different protocols for header compression, multiplexing, and tunneling over a network path for the purpose of reducing the bandwidth.
 The amount of packets per second can also be reduced.

-This document describes the TCM-TF framework and the different options which can be used for each layer (header compression, multiplexing and tunneling).
+This document describes the TCM framework and the different options which can be used for each layer (header compression, multiplexing and tunneling).